TomLaMantia/fuzzy-dictionary/README.md

 # fuzzy-dictionary
 A dictionary-like class that supports fuzzy key lookups, written in Python.

+This is essentially a dictionary wrapper class that uses the popular open-source `fuzzywuzzy` (https://github.com/seatgeek/fuzzywuzzy) library in the implementation of the dictionary lookup.

 ## Installation
 Run `pip install .` in the root directory of this repository.